argoproj/argo-workflows/README.md

 ## Why Argo?
 * Argo is designed from the ground up for containers without the baggage and limitations of legacy VM and server-based environments.
-* Argo is cloud agnostic.
+* Argo is cloud agnostic and can run on any kubernetes cluster.
 Today we support Kubernetes on Minikube, AWS and GKE.
 * Argo with Kubernetes puts a cloud-scale supercomputer at your fingertips.
 * With Argo, you don’t need to install or learn other tools such as Jenkins, Chef, Cloud Formation...